 - In a large bowl beat together the butter, cream cheese and sugars using an electric mixer

-- Mix in the egg and vanilla extract.
+- Mix in the egg, egg yolk and vanilla extract.

 - Turn the mixer to low speed.
 Slowly add in the flour mixture about half at a time.

-- When ready to bake, preheat the oven to 350F degrees and let the dough sit at room temperature for 10 minutes.
+- When ready to bake, preheat the oven to 350F degrees and line 2 large cookie sheets with parchment paper.

-- Bake for 8-10 minutes or until tops are just starting to set.
+- Bake for 9-11 minutes or until tops are just starting to set.
 Optionally, dot the top of each warm cookie with a few extra chocolate chips.

 - Cool cookies on the baking tray for at least 10 minutes, then transfer to a wire rack to continue cooling.

 - Use full-fat, brick-style cream cheese - not light, spreadable or whipped.